inaimathi/langnostic/drafts/house-types.md

 I'm not entirely sure what the mistake here is.
 It's possible that I've defined `list` poorly, and that it shouldn't rely on a json-parse in order to functino.
 It's possible that I've defined `integer` poorly, and that it should consider what to do in the event that it gets an Integer _as input_.
 Or, as a friend pointed out to me, it's possible that I'm taking the type metaphor too seriously here.

 Specifically, what we're defining as part of house type handlers aren't really type annotations; they're transformers of some kind, which start with a chain from `string`s and end up in whatever the appropriate data-structure is for some piece of business logic.
 An entirely valid approach is to say that we should accept functions in the "type annotation" slots of a `define-handler` form, and run the fucker on whatever our parameter happened to be, with additional error-handling logic that propagates HTTP errors back to the client somehow.
 This means that the situation is potentially a lot more general than type-checking systems a-la [Hindley Milner](http://www.sciencedirect.com/science/article/pii/0022000078900144) or descendants.
 So maybe something to consider is just writing a set of parser functions and composition utilities that make defining new ones easy, and letting the user pass those in as desired.

 This does raise a couple new concerns, of course.
 Specifically, we do need to be more careful about the error-handling surrounding these primitives, since our new set of assumptions now allows them to error in new and exciting ways that aren't necessarily the clients' fault.
 This kind of validates my suspicion that I should provide a debugging mode for `house` of the same style present in `hunchentoot`, which drops you into a local debugger on error for ease of error trapping.

 It doesn't feel like I'm going to get much further on this, so I'm backburnering it for now.
-The next step is moving over to one of the other things I've meant to do for the longest time, and leaving this particular use case for when I get enough concrete use-cases in mind to make a proper run at it.
+The next step is moving over to another problem with house (specifically, performance), and leaving the type subsystm for when I get enough concrete use-cases in mind to make a proper run at it.

 So it goes sometimes.